kera-cudmore/TheQuizArms/README.md

 ## User Experience (UX)

+### Initial Idea

+Pub Quizzes are played all around the world, but they are especially popular in the UK.
+It is estimated that over half the pubs in the UK host a regular quiz night, thats roughly 23,600 pubs!

+[YouGov](https://yougov.co.uk/topics/lifestyle/explore/activity/Pub_quizzes) show that 98% of people surveyed have heard of a pub quiz, and are rated as the 19th most popular social activity.

+During lockdowns pub quizzes remained popular - they just changed format to become virtual.
+This gave me the idea of creating a quiz site that would feel like a pub quiz, where users could play on their own to improve their general knowledge anywhere and at any time.

 ### User Stories

 #### First Time Visitor Goals

-* I want to test my General Knowledge.
+* I want to take part in a pub quiz online and improve my general knowledge.
+I want to be able to play at any time, anywhere.

 #### Returning Visitor Goals

-* I want to test my General Knowledge.
 * I want to be able to choose a level of difficulty that I feel is appropriate for me, based on my experience from my first visit to the site.

 #### Frequent Visitor Goals

-* I want to be able to test my General Knowledge.
 * I want to be able to adjust the difficulty level to keep improving my knowledge.
-* I want to be able to log my high scores.
+* I want to be able to log my high scores to see how I am performing.

 - - -